IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 *(Yes, this is a HACK!
 We are working on finding a better way to ensure this compatibility between TwoRavens and Dataverse!)*

+.. _enable_tworavens_button:

 e.
 Enable TwoRavens Button in Dataverse
 ---------------------------------------

 Now that you have installed TwoRavens, you can make it available to your users by adding it an "external tool" for your Dataverse installation.
 (For more on external tools in general, see the :doc:`external-tools` section.)

 First, download :download:`twoRavens.json <../_static/installation/files/root/external-tools/twoRavens.json>` as a starting point and edit ``toolUrl`` in that external tool manifest file to be the URL where you want TwoRavens to run.
-This is the URL reported by the installer script (as in the example at the end of step ``c.``, above).
+This is the URL reported by the installer script (as in the example at the end of step :ref:`run_the_installer`).

 Once you have made your edits, make the tool available within Dataverse with the following curl command (assuming ``twoRavens.json`` is in your current working directory):